 Owning Your Own Business

-MLM pyramid type businesses have some serious flaws, and one of them is that the business never really belongs to you.
+Pyramid type businesses have some serious flaws, but a big one is that the business never really belongs to you.
 The opportunity is sold to you that way, but the reality is quite different.

 When you join a network marketing company you will sign a contract which requires that you adhere to their rules, policies and procedures.
 In the case of LuLaRoe, one of those rules relates to inactivity.